 If the fetal tricuspid valve appears abnormal or is leaking and the heart is enlarged on a fetal ultrasound, Epstein's anomaly may be suspected and a fetal echocardiogram will be performed.
 The impact of Ebstein’s Anomaly can range from mild to severe.
 Because of this, an experienced fetal heart team should help you decide on the best possible course of treatment.

 How is Ebstein’s Anomaly in a fetus monitored during pregnancy?

 Because severe cases of Ebstein’s Anomaly carry an increased risk of fetal demise compared to other congenital heart defects, close monitoring through fetal echocardiograms and ultrasound is important.
 Regular monitoring provides the Fetal Heart Program team with a picture of the fetus’ overall well being, and can alert them to any changes that would necessitate an early delivery, or an EXIT (Ex Utero Intrapartum Treatment) procedure to ease the transition from fetal to neonatal life.

 How does Ebstein’s Anomaly impact delivery?

-Most babies with Ebstein’s Anomaly can be delivered vaginally, unless there are obstetric indications for another mode of delivery.
+Most babies with a mild form of Ebstein’s Anomaly can be delivered vaginally, unless there are obstetric indications for another mode of delivery.
 It is best for these babies to be delivered at a medical center where there is immediate access to a team of pediatric cardiologists and neonatologists, along with an established NICU (Neonatal Intensive Care Unit).

 After delivery, the baby may need PGE, a special medicine that maintains patency of the ductus arteriosus after birth, which allows for blood flow from the aorta to the pulmonary arteries.